metrosmash/GPA-Calculator/README.md

 #GPA calculator

 <b>Introduction</b>
- <br>Calculator That Can Calculate The Gpa Of Students
+ <br>Calculator That Can Calculate The Gpa Of Students Specifcally those in fuoye

 <b> How To Use </b>
     <br>Input your scores and details in the dialogue and await your score